apple/coremltools/docs-guides/_sources/source/stateful-models.md

          )
 ```

-Then the toy model with kv-cache will look like:
+Then the toy model with kv-cache will look like this:
 ```python
 class ToyModelWithKeyValueCache(nn.Module):
      def __init__(self, vocab_size, embed_size, batch_size, max_seq_len):